Face and Neck Rejuvenation

 Shortly after the publication of the articles, which revolutionized the art of skin resurfacing, Dr. Kass discussed the formulas with Dr. Hetter, gaining deeper insight into the solutions, and resolving any ambiguities found within the articles.
 Although some may refer to these solutions as modified croton oil peels, Dr. Kass prefers to use the term Hetter Resurfacing Procedure (HCP) in honor of the man who recognized the importance of croton oil and altered its concentrations in his formulas.

 Dr. Kass has been performing the Hetter Resurfacing Procedure since shortly after the original articles were published.
 Without doubt, Dr. Kass is one of the most experienced physicians in the world with this technique.

-In the hands of an expert such as Dr. Kass, the Hetter Resurfacing Procedure has produced transformative results for thousands of people who have come to the Tampa Bay area, from near and far, to share in the wonders of this innovative technique.
+In the hands of an expert such as Dr. Kass, the Hetter Resurfacing Procedure has produced transformative results for thousands of people who have come to the St. Petersburg & Clearwater, from near and far, to share in the wonders of this innovative technique.

 According to Dr. Kass, no other procedure, resurfacing laser (fractional or otherwise), peel, or method of dermabrasion, can achieve the results that he can achieve with the Hetter Resurfacing Procedure.
 In the simplest terms, the Hetter Resurfacing Procedure achieves remarkable, permanent results which are unmatched by any other technique in use today.
 When compared to other, less effective methods, Hetter Peel results are achieved with decreased redness, and markedly reduced down time.